calendar42/Calendar42-documentation/rest-api/oAuth-authorization.md

 **Implementation**

-To trigger the *Silent oAuth Authentication* process, is required to send the `email_address` when the access token is requested for the very first time.
+To trigger the *Silent oAuth Authentication* process, is required to send the `email_address` and one of the service scopes when the access token is requested for the very first time.
 The token received will be a service restricted token.

 A registered oAuth App related to a Service requests the following: